State Highway 1 (New Zealand): Motorway and expressway upgrades

 Construction of motorways and expressways has diverted the route of State Highway 1 in many places.

 The opening of the Auckland Harbour Bridge and the Auckland Northern Motorway between Northcote Road and Fanshawe Street in May 1959 saw State Highway 1 diverted from its former route around the Waitematā Harbour.
 Northern extensions of the motorway in 1969 (to Tristram Avenue), 1979 (to Sunset Road) and 1984 (to Dairy Flat Highway via Greville Road) diverted State Highway 1 off Wairau Road and Albany Highway.
 A motorway extension from Greville Road to Silverdale in 1999 bypassed Dairy Flat Highway, which was re-designated State Highway 17.
 In 2009, the Northern Motorway was extended to Puhoi, bypassing Hibiscus Coast Highway through Orewa which was re-designated part of SH 17.
 However, SH 17 was short lived, being revoked in September 2012 and reverting to a local arterial road.
+Ara Tuhono, the Puhoi to Warkworth motorway, was opened in June 2023.

 The Auckland Southern Motorway was built between 1953 and 1978, bypassing the former route via Great South Road.
 The construction of the Central Motorway Junction between 1973 and 1978 connected the Northern and Southern Motorways, taking State Highway 1 off inner Auckland streets.

 The Waikato Expressway north of Te Kauwhata has largely been built on the existing line of SH 1N, although at Pōkeno the highway was diverted to bypass the town to the east.
 South of Te Kauwhata, most of the expressway has been built on a new line bypassing the towns of Ohinewai, Ngāruawāhia, Te Rapa and Cambridge, as well as the city of Hamilton.
 Most old sections of SH 1N reverted to local arterial roads, while the former section through Hamilton became the SH 1C spur.